uwplse/szalinski/README.md

 * When you import the `.ova` file, we recommend that you increase the CPU count as much as you can afford.
-Similarly, when calling `make`, we recommend adding `make -jN` where `N` is the number of CPUs you allocated to the VM.
+Similarly, when running `make`, we recommend adding `make -jN` where `N` is the number of CPUs you allocated to the VM.

 * Next, please open the virtual machine image in virtual box by clicking on the